Communist Party of the Netherlands

-The Communist Party of the Netherlands (Communistische Partij Nederland, /nl/, CPN) was a communist party in the Netherlands.
-The party was founded in 1909 as the Social Democratic Party (SDP) and merged with the Pacifist Socialist Party, the Political Party of Radicals and the Evangelical People's Party in 1991, forming the GroenLinks.
+The Communist Party of the Netherlands (Communistische Partij Nederland /nl/, CPN) was a communist party in the Netherlands.
+The party was founded in 1909 as the Social Democratic Party (SDP) and merged with the Pacifist Socialist Party, the Political Party of Radicals and the Evangelical People's Party in 1991, forming GroenLinks.
 Members opposed to the merger founded the New Communist Party of the Netherlands.

 History

 Foundation

 In 1907, Jan Ceton, Willem van Ravesteyn, and David Wijnkoop of the Social Democratic Workers' Party (SDAP) founded De Tribune ("The Tribune"), a magazine in which they criticized the party leadership.
 They maintained orthodox Marxist views and expected a proletarian revolution.
 They opposed the leadership of the SDAP, who were more oriented towards more a revisionist ideology and a parliamentary and reformist political strategy.
 At a party congress in Deventer held on 14 February 1909, SDAP leaders demanded that they stop publishing De Tribune or be expelled from the party.
 Wijnkoop and Ceton refused; they and their supporters, including the poet Herman Gorter and the mathematician Gerrit Mannoury, left to form a new party.
 This was the first such split in a Western European socialist party, although others followed.
 There had already been a split between the Bolsheviks and Mensheviks in the Russian Social Democratic Labour Party, and between the Bulgarian Workers' Social Democratic Party and the Tesnjaki ("Narrowist") group.
 On 14 March 1909 the dissenters founded the new Social Democratic Party (SDP).
 They had a membership of around 400 spread across different cities: Amsterdam (160), Rotterdam (65), The Hague (45), Leiden (56), Utrecht (25), Bussum (15).